nikoraes/JexlNet/README.md

 ## Credits

-This library is a port of [TomFrost's JEXL library](https://github.com/TomFrost/Jexl) so all credit goes to him and the contributors of that library.
+This library is a port of [TomFrost's JEXL library](https://github.com/TomFrost/Jexl) so all credit goes to the author and the contributors of that library.